Pywr-DRB/Pywr-DRB/README.md

 For more details, see the following paper:

 Hamilton, A.L., Amestoy, T.J., & P.M.
 Reed.
 (2024).
-Pywr-DRB: An open-source Python model for water availability and drought risk assessment in the Delaware River Basin. *(In Review)*.
+Pywr-DRB: An open-source Python model for water availability and drought risk assessment in the Delaware River Basin. *(In Revision) Environmental Modelling and Software*.

 ## Setup